Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Introduction

 Another set of related problems are pursuit-evasion games, where the pursuers' objective is to detect evaders and the evaders objective is to avoid the pursuers.
-In this context several works considered the problem of defending a region from the entrance of intruders under the name of perimeter defense games by Shishika et al. in \cite{shishika2018local,shishika2019team,shishika2020cooperative}, with a focus on utilizing cooperation between pursuers to improve the defense strategy.
+Pursuit-evasion games include combinations of single and multiple evaders and pursuers scenarios.
+In this context several works considered the problem of defending a region from the entrance of intruders.
+In \cite{fisac2015reach,chen2016multiplayer}, such problems are investigated under the name of ``reach-avoid games".
+These types of problems were also addressed in the context of perimeter defense games by Shishika et al. in \cite{shishika2018local,shishika2020cooperative}, with a focus on utilizing cooperation between pursuers to improve the defense strategy.
+In \cite{shishika2018local}, implicit cooperation between pairs of defenders that move in a ``pincer movement" is performed in order to intercept intruders before they enter a convex region in the plane.
+In \cite{makkapati2019optimal}, pursuit–evasion problems involving multiple pursuers and multiple evaders (MPME) are studied.
+Pursuers and evaders are all assumed to be identical, and pursuers follow either a constant bearing or a pure pursuit strategy.
+The problem is simplified by adopting a dynamic divide and conquer approach, where at every time instant each evader is assigned to a set of pursuers based on the instantaneous positions of all the players.
+The original MPME problem is decomposed to a sequence of simpler multiple pursuers single evader (MPSE) problems by classifying if pursuer is relevant or redundant for each evader by using Apollonius circles.
+Only the relevant pursuers participate in the MPSE pursuit of each evader.

+In \cite{francos2019search}, the confinement and cleaning tasks for a line formation of agents or alternatively for a single agent with a linear sensor are analyzed.
+In \cite{francos2021tro}, teams of agents perform pincer sweep search strategies with linear sensors.

+Recent surveys on pursuit evasion problems are \cite{ chung2011search,kumkov2017zero,weintraub2020introduction}.
+In \cite{chung2011search}, a taxonomy of search problems is presented.
+The paper highlights algorithms and results arising from different assumptions on searchers, evaders and environments and discusses potential field applications for these approaches.
+The authors focus on a number of pursuit-evasion games that are directly connected to robotics and not on differential games which are the focus of the other cited surveys. \cite{kumkov2017zero} presents a survey on pursuit problems with $1$ pursuer versus $2$ evaders or $2$ pursuers versus $1$ evader are formulated as a dynamic game and solved with general methods of zero-sum differential games.
+In \cite{weintraub2020introduction}, the authors present a recent survey on pursuit-evasion differential games and classify the papers according to the numbers of participating players: single-pursuer single-evader (SPSE), MPSE, one- pursuer multiple-evaders (SPME) and MPME.